 i) Part 1: The background statement which provides context to our Remuneration Policy and performance;

-Remgro’s remuneration philosophy is guided by its sustainability-focused business strategy, including ESG as a key component, the outcome of which is geared to deliver sustainable value and accumulative returns for shareholders over the long term whilst simultaneously driving a positive ESG impact that unlocks shared value for all stakeholders.
+Remgro’s remuneration philosophy is guided by its sustainabilityfocused business strategy, including Environmental, Social and Governance (ESG) as a key component, the outcome of which is geared to deliver sustainable value and accumulative returns for shareholders over the long term whilst simultaneously driving a positive ESG impact that unlocks shared value for all stakeholders.

-We utilise a simple pay structure with a clear long-term focus to align employees with our long-term strategy, with the overarching principles that pay should be fair, focused on value-creation, and underpinned by strong governance.
+We utilise a simple pay structure with a clear long-term focus to align all employees with our long-term strategy, with the overarching principles that pay should be fair, focused on valuecreation, and underpinned by strong governance.
 An overview of our remuneration approach is outlined in the graphic below.

 Overview of performance and remuneration outcomes for the year under review

 Management remains committed towards unlocking further value through intensified focus on its core turnaround and growth assets and disposal of non-core assets, combined with a renewed focus on new growth opportunities.
 The Company also continues its sustainability drive to position Remgro as an ESG industry leader through continuous improvement in disclosure and shareholder engagement.
-In this regard, we held our inaugural annual ESG conference with our investee companies and made a key appointment of a head of ESG just before the start of the year under review.
+In this regard, we have defined a core set of ESG indicators and alongside our ESG goals are employing these to increase disclosure and ensure consistent maturation of our ESG programme.

 Total guaranteed package (TGP)

-In line with Remgro’s philosophy on fair and responsible remuneration, the following decision was taken with regards to increases:
+In line with Remgro’s philosophy on fair and responsible remuneration, the following decision was taken with regard to increases:

-• Executive directors, members of the Management Board and Executives were granted increases of circa 6.13% for the 2024 financial year.
+• Executive directors, members of the Management Board and executives were granted increases of circa 5.89% for the 2025 financial year.

 Long-term incentive (LTI) plans